aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 Create new application in SAR
   Run ``sam publish app -t ./packaged.yaml`` to publish a new application named my-app in SAR with the first version created as 1.0.0.
 The app will be created as private by default.
+SAM CLI prints application created message and link to the console details page.

 Create new version of an existing SAR application Modify the existing template, give a different SemanticVersion value, and run ``sam publish app -t ./packaged.yaml``.
-If customers try to publish the same version again, the command will fail with an error message that the version already exists.
+  SAM CLI prints application metadata updated message, application version created message, values of the current application metadata and link to the console details page.

 Crete application/version and set application permission Run ``sam publish app -t ./packaged.yaml --make-public`` to publish the app and share it publicly.
 If ``--make-private`` option is used, the app will only be visible to the owner.
 If ``--account-ids <account ids>`` is used, the app will be shared with the provided AWS accounts.

-Update the metadata of an exsiting application
-  Run ``sam publish app -t ./packaged.yaml --meta-data --application-id <id>`` to update the application metadata.
-  Only changes to Description, Author, ReadmeUrl, Labels, and HomepageUrl will be honored because other fields are not allowed to modify or are version specific.
+Update the metadata of an exsiting application without creating new version Keep SemanticVersion unchanged, then modify metadata fields like Description or ReadmeUrl, and run ``sam publish app -t ./packaged.yaml``.
+SAM CLI prints application metadata updated message, values of the current application metadata and link to the console details page.

-Output of the ``sam publish app`` command will be a link to the AWS Serverless Application Repository console details page of the app just published.
+Output of the ``sam publish app`` command will be a link to the AWS Serverless Application Repository console details page of the app just published, and actions taken during publish (create application, update metadata w/ create application version).

 Implementation
 ==============